davigmacode/animated_repeatable/README.md

   // Use different transition for backward animation (optional)
   reverseTransition: AnimatedRepeatable.shakeX,

-  // Use a curve to ease the animation (optional)
+  // Use a curve to ease the backward animation (optional)
-  curve: Curves.bounceOut,
+  reverseCurve: Curves.bounceOut,

   // Set a delay before the reverse animation starts (optional)
   reverseDelay: const Duration(milliseconds: 200),